 “Territory and Homeland in Gour Kishore Ghosh’s Prem Nei (Love Lost, 1981): Construction of Bengali Nationality in the Late Nineteenth and Early Twentieth Century” in Protocol: Journal of Translation, Creative and Critical Writings , published by Dept. of English, North-East Hill University (NEHU), Shillong, India, 2009.

 “Transgressive Desire, Everyday Life, and the Production of ‘Modernity’ in Pakistani Anglophone Fiction.”
 Ed.
 Aroosa Kanwal & Saiyma Masood.
 The Routledge Companion to Pakistani Anglophone Writing: Origins, Contestations, New Horizons.
 Oxford: Routledge UK, 2018.
-(Forthcoming)
+(Forthcoming, October 2018)

 “The Idea of a University and the Invention of Culture in Colonial/Post-colonial India.”
 Ed.
 Debaditya Bhattacharya.
-The Idea of the University: Histories, Contexts, Futures.
+The University Unthought: Notes for a Future.
 Delhi: Routledge India, 2018.
 (In Print)

 “Everyday Sacrality in Islamic Hip Hop” in Different Americas: Resituating American Identity in the Post-9/11 Third Worldian Classroom, Ed.
 Anindya Sekhar Purkayastha, Dhritiman Chakraborty & Mursed Alam.
 Delhi: Authors Press, 2014.